danmbrown/city-of-whispers/Playbooks/Pillar.md

 > *The city is chaos, a swarming mass without form or direction, unless you command them and direct them.*

+## Map Elements
+In your first session, add an element to the map that represents power or authority.
+Here are some ideas:

+- A law enforcement bureau
+- A monument to past leaders
+- A government building
+- A crime lord's lair
+- A tightly controlled resource

+At any time, you may mark Heat to add another element to the map.

 ## Moves

 ### Hometown Hero